-and Research Affiliate at BREAD, CEPR, EUDN and JPAL.
+And Research Affiliate at BREAD, CEPR, EUDN and JPAL.

-Conditionally accepted at the American Economic Review
+Second revision resubmitted at the American Economic Review

 Can Information about Jobs Improve the Effectiveness of Vocational Training?
 Experimental Evidence from India (with Wiji Arulampalam, Bhaskar Chakravorty, Apurav Yash Bhatiya, and Roland Rathelot) [IZA]

 Conditionally accepted at the Journal of Development Economics

 New version coming soon

 Costs and Benefits of Rural-Urban Migration: Evidence from India (with John Papp)